t3rmynal/tiktok-repostdeletion/README.md

 # tiktok-repostdeletion

-removes all reposts (videos and photos) from your tiktok account. runs in the browser console, no install needed.
+JS script that removes all reposts (videos and photos) from your TikTok account.
+Runs in the browser console, no install needed.

-## how to use
+## How to use

 1. open tiktok.com and login
 2. go to your profile and click the **Reposts** tab